indimail/indimail-virtualdomains/.github/README-indimail.md

 ```

 The next command will print the text that you need to put in your txt record for private.\_domainkey.indimail.org or ed25519.\_domainkey.indimail.org.
-Replace indimail.org with our FQDN.
+Replace indimail.org with your FQDN.
 If you have used <b>dknewkey</b>, then you just need to copy paste data from your file with the <b>.pub</b> extension.

 ```
 If using RSA key